goochjs/goochjs.github.io/_posts/2014-09-12-dales-way-ilkley-ribblehead.md

   credit: Jeremy Gooch
 ---

 The Dales Way runs from Ilkley to Bowness on Windermere, crossing the Yorkshire Dales and into the Lake District.
 We did the first half over three days, ending at Ribblehead.
-On the whole it is relatively gentle, mostly following the river Wharfe before dropping down towards Ribblehead on the Pennine Way.
+Overall it is relatively gentle and very pretty, mostly following the river Wharfe before dropping down towards Ribblehead on the Pennine Way.

-At the time we did the walk, [Wharfedale Brewery] were running a promotion [The Ales Way], wherein they had flagged a number of pubs along the way, providing a card to be stamped at each one visited.
+At the time we did the walk, [Wharfedale Brewery] were running a promotion ("[The Ales Way]"), wherein they had flagged a number of pubs along the way, providing a card to be stamped at each one visited.
 We made it to eleven of them...

 To get started, we drove to Ribblehead, leaving the car in [The Station Inn] and taking a train south to Skipton.
 From there, we took a taxi (£20) to the start of the walk at Ilkley.